dingram/pl101/lessons/03-parsing/mus/README.md

 There is also a stringifier in mus-util.js (complete with tests!) that converts a MUS structure into a string using the grammar described above.
 Given the right options, it does a fair job of minifying the output.
 Having said that, it currently doesn't handle dotted relative durations, tempo changes, or the compressed parallel note syntax for chords.

+## MIDI output

+It is also possible to convert MUS format files into MIDI.
+See `mus2midi.js` for the gory details.
+To run it, call:

+   node mus2midi.js input.mus output.midi

+This requires the `jsmidgen` module from `npm`.

 ## Future plans

  - `'` and `,` operators for relative pitches